esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_generative_ai.md

 - Document your use of models in academic work
 - Be aware that the corpus such models are trained on may introduce biases

-Stable Diffusion is an open source system that can be run locally.
+Stable Diffusion is an open source tool that can be run locally which many have used succesfully for image generation.
 Older versions probably needs some GPUs to run on.
+Internet rumor has it that there are now builds of this tool that can be run on a CPU, very slowly.
+If you need to generate a large number of images with any tool, save time and make sure you can run on a GPU.
 One downside to this tool, and many others like it, is that the model is not trained or changed by you, you can't put in your own dataset.